conkip/Wordle-Project/README.md

 I worked on many of the original ideas for the design and structure, as well as making the class and sequence diagrams.

 I was primarily responsible for:

-  • Letter class (the basis for how the whole thing worked, the letters make up the keyboard and display where the words pop up)
+  • Letter (extended Button) class (the basis for how the whole thing worked, the letters make up the keyboard and display where the words pop up)

   • KeyboardDisplay class (bottom keyboard which you can click with your mouse and shows which letters have been used)